RedHatInsights/insights-core/docs/docs_guidelines.rst

 Goal of Documentation in Code
 =============================
-The goal of these guidelines is to provide a standard for documentation of Falafel code.
+The goal of these guidelines is to provide a standard for documentation of insights-core code.
 Having standard for the code documentation (docstrings) makes it more likely that the code will be used and helps to reduce the number of problems encountered by developers.
 Using a standard format for docstrings will also insure that the project